 If your financial circumstances warrant bankruptcy, the bankruptcy court may address your foreclosure.
 If the deed of trust has not been prepared and recorded, there is a potential that the judge can find that the sale is not final and is in fact void at the time of the bankruptcy filing.
 Foreclosure attorneys often also handle bankruptcy cases or work closely with attorneys who will address the bankruptcy court on your behalf.

-Equity in the legal sense is fairness.
+Equity, in the legal sense, is fairness.
 You can seek to stop foreclosure based on a lawsuit of equity against the lender.
-Your attorney would argue all the facts and circumstances of your situation and ask a court to find that foreclosure is simply not fair.
+Your attorney would argue all the facts and circumstances of your situation and ask a court to find that foreclosure is unfair.
 If the lender has sought and obtained a decree of foreclosure, courts may not consider an equity case.
-But if not, an equity suit is an option, but it is an uphill battle and therefore not often pursued.
+If not, an equity suit is an option, but it is an uphill battle and, therefore not often pursued.

 While it is important to have an experienced attorney handle all actions to stop a foreclosure, you should absolutely have an attorney handle any court proceedings.
-Lenders will always have attorneys for court proceedings; you should have one as well.
+Lenders will always have attorneys for court proceedings; you should also have one.

 The lawyer will negotiate with the lender to protect your credit and protect you from paying any additional amount to the lender.
 This action, usually called a deed in lieu of foreclosure, allows you to transfer your property to your lender voluntarily.
 Protect yourself in this process by not signing over the deed to your property to any individual or organization unless working with an attorney.